Ibn Abi Asim: Works

 Ibn Abi Asim compiled numerous Prophetic traditions into two volumes, organized into chapters based on different theological and creed-related topics.
 He had also written about the first-generation Muslim and Umayyad caliph, Mu'awiya, though the work is now lost.
 Likewise, the exact topic has eluded historians, with Al-Suyuti claiming it was a book on Mu'awiya's dreams, while Ibn Hajar referred to it as a book on Mu'awiya's virtues.
 It is not known whether the topic Ibn Abi Asim's essay was actually disputed, or if he had simply written about both topics.

 Sunni Muslim evaluation

-Historians Abu al-Abbas al-Niswi and Abu Nu`aym both reported Ibn Abi Asim as having been a Zahirite.
+Historians Abu al-Abbas al-Niswi and Abu Nu`aym both reported Ibn Abi Asim as having been a Zahiri.
 Although he has become an important figure for the Zahiri school in the modern day, few of his works in jurisprudence have survived to the modern era.